 On 7 October Guevara is appointed as director of the industrialisation program of the Instituto Nacional de la Reforma Agraria (National Agrarian Reform Institute), the agency that administers land reforms and the expropriation of American-owned businesses and agricultural estates.
 He stays in the position only until 26 November, when he is made president of the National Bank of Cuba.

-Guevara advocates rapid industrialisation and centralisation of the economy, a position that will put him at odds with others in the government more concerned with the development of the agricultural sector.
+Guevara advocates rapid industrialisation and centralisation of the economy, a position that puts him at odds with others in the government more concerned with the development of the agricultural sector.
 He also argues that Cuba should turn to the political left and ally itself with the Soviet Union.
-He calls for the creation of a 'New Man' selflessly dedicated to the betterment of society.

-1960 - In February Castro signs a trade agreement with the Soviet Union.
+In February Castro signs a trade agreement with the Soviet Union.
 Cuba agrees to buy Soviet oil in return for sugar exports and US$100 million in credit.
-The US responds in March by terminating purchases of Cuban sugar and ceasing oil deliveries.
-Covert operations coordinated by the CIA include the formation of a paramilitary force of Cuban exiles to invade the island and overthrow Castro.
+The US responds overtly by terminating purchases of Cuban sugar and ceasing oil deliveries.
+Covertly, the CIA assembles a paramilitary force of Cuban exiles to invade the island and overthrow Castro.

-In May Cuba and the Soviet Union establish diplomatic relations.
+Cuba and the Soviet Union establish formal diplomatic relations in May.
 Further seizures of US-owned properties and further agreements with other communist governments causes the US to restrict trade with Cuba and, on 19 October, impose a partial economic embargo that excludes food and medicine.
 The Soviet Union becomes Cuba's chief supporter and trade partner.

 1961 - The US officially breaks diplomatic relations with Cuba on 3 January and intensifies attempts to destabilise the Castro government.
 In the first two weeks of April there are several terrorist bomb attacks in Havana as well as bombing raids on Cuban airfields by unidentified aircraft.

-On 17 April 1300 Cuban exiles, supported by the CIA and operating from a base in Nicaragua, attempt to invade Cuba at a southern coastal area called the Bay of Pigs.
+On 17 April the CIA's covert invasion plan is put into action.
+A force of about 1,300 Cuban exiles, supported by the CIA and operating from a base in Nicaragua, is landed at a southern coastal area called the Bay of Pigs.
 After three days of fighting they are crushed by Castro's forces.
 In the aftermath about 20,000 Cubans are arrested and charged with counter-revolutionary activities.

 "The development of countries now starting out on the road to liberation should be paid for by the socialist countries ...
 There should not be any more talk about developing mutually beneficial trade based on prices rigged against underdeveloped countries by the law of value and the inequitable relations of international trade brought about by that law."

-"If we establish that kind of relation between the two groups of nations, we must agree that the socialist countries are, in a way, accomplices of imperialist exploitation.
-It can be argued that the amount of exchange with underdeveloped countries is an insignificant part of the foreign trade of the socialist countries.
-That is a great truth, but it does not eliminate the immoral character of the exchange."
+"If we establish that kind of relation between the two groups of nations, we must agree that the socialist countries are, in a way, accomplices of imperialist exploitation."
 Full copy of the speech.

-In March Guevara is back in Cuba but with his policies now discredited stays only long enough to drop out of the political scene.
-His treatise 'Socialism and Man in Cuba', in which he elaborates on his theory of the 'New Man', is published on 12 March.
+Guevara is back in Cuba in March but stays only long enough to formally drop out of the Cuban political scene.
+His treatise 'Socialism and Man in Cuba', in which he elaborates on his theory of the "New Man", is published on 12 March.

-1966 - Guevara returns to Cuba in March, but quickly travels on to Uruguay, Brazil, Paraguay, Argentina and Bolivia, where he joins and becomes a leader of a communist guerrilla movement attempting to overthrow the country's military government.
+1966 - Guevara returns to Cuba in March, but quickly travels on to Uruguay, Brazil, Paraguay, Argentina and Bolivia.
+In Bolivia he joins and becomes a leader of a communist guerrilla movement attempting to overthrow the country's military government.

-1967 - The guerrilla band has some initial success but receives little support from the local people.
+1967 - The Bolivian guerrillas have some initial success but receive little support from the local people.
 "The ... masses don't help us in anything and instead they betray us," Guevara complains.

 Never numbering more than 50 men and one woman, the guerrillas are soon outmanoeuvred by about 1,800 US-trained and armed Bolivian troops.
 The troops are assisted by advisers from the CIA.